 The United Way Loaned Executive Management Development program is vital to the overall success of the United Way Community Campaign.
 These special volunteers are responsible for raising about 60% of the campaign goal.
-Each executive volunteers between 20 and 30 hours during United Way’s nine-week fund drive.
+Each executive volunteers between 15 and 20 hours during United Way’s nine-week fund drive.
 They attend a two-day training and learn about the United Way member agencies, their programs, and much about United Way’s operating policies and procedures.
 The loaned executives meet with CEO’s and give presentations to thousands of employees at their workplace.
 There is no charge to participate in the program.

 This is an especially great learning opportunity for new managers or people new to Klamath County.
 The 2021 Loaned Executive Management Development program is slated to start on Wednesday, Sept.
 1st through Nov.
 3rd.
 The follow three loaned executive participants in the 2020 campaign all served as loaned executives before.
 This strategy allowed for a more condensed training program.
 For more information on the 2021 program, please contact Leroy Cabral at United Way, 541-882-5558.
 Our sincere thanks to the Oregon Air National Guard, Kingsley Field for their on-going outstanding support to our community, especially during the 2-year COVID-19 pandemic.

-Serving as the chairman of the 2020 Loaned Executive program was 1Lt.
-Brandon McGraw.
-Pictured are the Loaned Executives for 2020.
+Serving as the chairman of the 2021 Loaned Executive program is Captain Brandon McGraw

 Captain Brandon McGraw

 The United Way Leadership Giving KEY Club encourages annual gifts of $1,000 or more to the United Way.
 In 2020, there were 98 individuals who joined the KEY Club and contributed a total of $202,545 for an average gift of $2,067.
 While every gift to United Way is important and appreciated, leadership gifts are vital and represent more than 40% of United Way’s total campaign funds raised.

 The 2021 KEY Club chairs are Mel & Renee Ferguson.
 Please view our Donors & Volunteers page for a 2021 membership listing.
 Mike & Laila Griffith are chairing the 2022 Leadership Giving Key Club.